Payment technology

 PSP Pricing and Fees

-Payment services provide comprehensive solutions that bundle payment processing costs, account features and related charges.
+Payment services provide comprehensive solutions that bundle payment processing costs, account features, and other related charges.

 Payment processing fees vary among providers but typically depend on the type of sale rather than the brand or type of card used.
 Account fees for a payment service provider (PSP) can help streamline costs.